-- 13. Events: The tournament shall consist of main event contests in Policy Debate, Public Forum Debate, Lincoln-Douglas Debate, Congressional Debate-Senate, Congressional Debate-House of Representatives, International Extemporaneous Speaking, United States Extemporaneous Speaking, Original Oratory, Informative Speaking, Dramatic Interpretation, Humorous Interpretation, Duo Interpretation, Program Oral Interpretation, and World Schools Debate.
-Supplemental and consolation contests may be conducted.
-Fees and judging requirements are established each year by the Board of Directors - 14.
-Qualification: National qualification shall be determined by district National Qualification Levels enumerated in the District Tournament Operations Manual. - 15.
-Auto-Qualification: In any given year at the National Tournament, any student who places in the top 14 in any main event, has not completed more than six semesters of high school, and is still enrolled in high school (as a student in good standing) may enter the following year's National Tournament in the same solo event or in the same team event with the same partner.
+- Events: The tournament shall consist of main event contests in Policy Debate, Public Forum Debate, Lincoln-Douglas Debate, Congressional Debate-Senate, Congressional Debate-House of Representatives, International Extemporaneous Speaking, United States Extemporaneous Speaking, Original Oratory, Informative Speaking, Dramatic Interpretation, Humorous Interpretation, Live Duo Interpretation, Split-Screen Duo Interpretation, Program Oral Interpretation, and World Schools Debate.
+Supplemental contests may be conducted.
+Fees and judging requirements are established each year by the Board of Directors. - 2.
+Qualification: National qualification shall be determined by district National Qualification Levels enumerated in the District Tournament Operations Manual. - 3.
+Auto-Qualification: In any given year at the National Tournament, any student who places in the top 14 in any main event, top 8 of World Schools debate, or top 4 in Big Questions Debate, has not completed more than six semesters of high school, and is still enrolled in high school (as a student in good standing) may enter the following year's National Tournament in the same solo event or in the same team event with the same partner.
 The district will permit an auto-qualified student to participate in the district contest and to double enter as specified by the district's uniform double-entry policies.
 No rule regarding double entry may be violated by auto-qualification.
 The entry must indicate acceptance of the auto-qualification through their Single Entry Letter of Intent prior to its district competition.
 The district chair should notify the national office of acceptance of the auto-qualification in reporting district results.
 A student who accepts auto-qualification may double-enter based on rules above but must sign the single letter of intent, which is binding, in favor of the event of their auto-qualification.
-If the entry signs the single letter of intent and rejects auto-qualification, the results of the district contest are binding. - 16.
-Double Qualification: A student may not qualify for, or enter in, more than one main event. - 17.
+If the entry signs the single letter of intent and rejects auto-qualification, the results of the district contest are binding. - 4.
+Double Qualification: A student may not qualify for, or enter in, more than one main event.
+The exception is students entered in Duo Interpretation.
+Students who qualify in Duo may enter both the live and split-screen divisions of Duo. - 5.
 Alternates: If qualifier(s) do not register for the National Tournament by the established and published deadline date, alternate(s) may, in order of finish at the district tournament, register and attend the tournament.
-The top 14 contestants (teams) in order of finish in each event at the district tournament shall be designated as qualifiers and/or alternates. - 18.
+The top 14 contestants (teams) in order of finish in each event at the district tournament shall be designated as qualifiers and/or alternates. - 6.
 Eligibility: Any student who has attended a secondary school more than nine semesters cannot be entered into the National Tournament.
-Any student who is not an Association member cannot be entered into the National Tournament.
+Any student who is not an Association member cannot be entered into the National

+Tournament.
 No student may participate in the National Tournament who has not met the age and eligibility requirement of their state activities association.
 If a student has already qualified to come to the National Tournament before they graduate, they will be allowed to attend the National Tournament, but no student may return from college and participate in a district tournament.
 Graduation is defined as the receiving of a diploma or its equivalent, or notice of a passing GED test score.